isleofyou/ticTacToe/README.md

 # ticTacToe

 This program allows the user to play tic-tac-toe alone or with a friend.
 The program rotates between players, updates the current player's message, and will automatically add to a player's score and refresh upon a victory.
+The player that goes first is decided by a randomizer.
 The program will also know if the game is a draw, will display the "draw" message, and refresh after a delay.

 ![Game Example](https://user-images.githubusercontent.com/60856601/134785580-e0ea41d2-d24a-4ebd-aab1-db2084fe063c.png)